2026 ACHE of East Texas Board of Directors

 To date, he has managed more than 500 searches, including nearly 100 CEO-level searches.
 His clients have included more than half of the 20 largest healthcare systems in the country.
 A large focus of his practice has been with faith-based hospitals and systems.

-Ed holds an MBA from Dallas Baptist University and a Bachelor’s degree in Communications from Southwestern Adventist University, where he is a member of the institution’s board of trustees.
+Ed holds an MBA from Dallas Baptist University and a bachelor’s degree in communications from Southwestern Adventist University, where he is a member of the institution’s board of trustees.
 He also serves on the board of the Ardmore Institute of Health, a $75 million, faith-based national foundation promoting wellness and healthy living, recently completing a four-year stint as board chair.
+He also serves on the Advisory Board of the Auburn University MHA Program.

 Member at Large